-When possible violations of these conditions of use are reported or discovered, the Seminary reserves the right to commence an investigation of possible abuse.
+When possible, violations of these conditions of use are reported or discovered, the Seminary reserves the right to commence an investigation of possible abuse.
 In this connection, the Seminary, with due regard for the rights of privacy and other rights of users, may be given the authority to examine files, passwords, accounting information, printouts, tapes, or other material that may aid the investigation.
-Examination of user files must be authorized by the CIO or the Executive Vice President, or a designate.
+Examination of user files must be authorized by the VP of Operations or the Provost, or a designate.
 Users, when requested, are expected to cooperate in such investigations.
 Failure to do so may be grounds for cancellation of access privileges.